kaamel/hamlet/README.md

   * [ ] Twitter account
   * [ ] Email/password
   * [ ] Phone number
-* [ ] In addition to the preset category of interests, users can enter up to 5 comma separated interests
+* [ ] In addition to the preset category of interestCats, users can enter up to 5 comma separated interestCats
 * [ ] **Stretch:** The **multimedia chat screen** also has and supports additional media types
   * [ ] A **multimedia list view*
   * [ ] An image button that can be used to add an attached audio